-The building's interior today is not spacious or well-lit with natural light, and is a network of rooms and levels with sloping walkways and exposed services along ceilings.
-It is also evident that floor levels have been changed within the building.
+The building's interior today is not spacious or well-lit with natural light, and is a network of rooms and levels with walkways and exposed services along ceilings.
+It is also evident that some floor levels have been changed within the building.
 The ground floor level bookshop (corner of Broadway & Harris Street) retains the locations original height with the highlight windows providing natural light into the bookshop space.

-Figure 70: Bookshop within the ground floor level of the Bon Marche building, corner of Broadway & Harris Street.
+Figure 74: Bookshop within the ground floor level of the Bon Marche buildling, corner of Broadway & Harris Street.
 Note that finishes are recent.

-Figure 71: Bookshop within the ground floor level of the Bon Marche building, corner of Broadway & Harris Street.
+Figure 75: Bookshop within the ground floor level of the Bon Marche building, corner of Broadway & Harris Street.
 Note high ceilings and high-light windows lighting the space.
 In other sections of the building, a new floor level has been placed below these highlight windows.

-Figure 72: (Left) Another view of the bookshop, showing a gallery level.
+Figure 76: (Left) Another view of the bookshop, showing a gallery level.
 Also note column at right.

-Figure 73: (Left) Ground floor entry into the 1928 (northern) section of the Bon Marche building off Harris Street
+Figure 77: (Left) Ground floor entry into the 1928 (northern) section of the Bon Marche building off Harris Street

-Figure 74: Theatre space at rear of the 1928 section of the Bon Marche building
+Figure 78: Theatre space at rear of the 1928 section of the Bon Marche building

-Figure 75: 1st floor level, close to the corner of Harris St and Broadway.
+Figure 79: 1st floor level, close to the corner of Harris St and Broadway.
 Note column, and level of windows.
-The window openings (though not windows) are original, and likely this floor level is a later addition.
+The window openings (though not the windows) are original.
 Also note exposed services (at left).

-Figure 76: Typical interior office space.
+Figure 80: Typical interior office space.
 Note exposed services across the top of the windows.

-Figure 77: Typical interior office space.
+Figure 81: Typical interior office space.
 Note exposed services across the top of the windows.

-Figure 78: Interior office space, again noting one column (centre)
+Figure 82: Interior office space, again noting one column (centre)

-Figure 79: (Left) Modern staircase within the Bon Marche building
+Figure 83: (Left) Modern staircase within the Bon Marche building

-Figure 80: (Left) Corridor along Harris Street, noting exposed services
+Figure 84: (Left) Corridor along Harris Street, noting exposed services

-Figure 81: Upper level corner room (corner Harris St and Broadway)
+Figure 85: Upper level corner room (corner Harris St and Broadway)

-3.3 BUILT FORM - RETAIL TERRACES (FORMERLY NOS.
-9, 11 & 13 BROADWAY) & THE FORMER APOTHECARY BUILDING
+3.3 BUILT FORM - THE TERRACE BUILDINGS & THE FORMER APOTHECARY BUILDING